 Riding a bike is more than just getting from one location to another, it’s a lifestyle.
 But no matter how or what bike you ride, safety is the priority – and this includes wearing the right gear.
 With so many options on offer, it can be a tough choice to make when trying to find the perfect fit – not only when it comes to protection, but also comfort, style and practicality.
 So, if you’re looking to complete your motorcycle getup with the best motorcycle pants in town, you’ve come to the right place.

-To give you a helping hand when it comes to your legs, Canstar Blue has produced its inaugural review of motorcycle pants, having surveyed hundreds of bike riders across the country to find out which brand is proving the best fit for Aussie conditions.
-This adds to our other ratings for key motorcycle accessories – namely gloves, jackets and boots.
-The idea is that, by learning about the experiences of people just like you, you can make a better-informed purchase decision the next time you hit the stores.
+To give you a helping hand, Canstar Blue produces an annual review of motorcycle pants based on the feedback of hundreds of bike riders across the country, to find out which brands are proving the best fit for Aussie conditions.
+This adds to our other research ratings for key motorcycle accessories – namely gloves, jackets and boots.
+The idea is that by learning about the experiences of people just like you, you can make a better-informed purchase decision the next time you hit the stores.

 Read on for further details on the brands compared, as well as some tips on what to look for when it comes to buying motorcycle pants.